neondatabase/website/content/docs/import/import-from-digital-ocean.md

 ---
-title: Migrate from Digital Ocean Postgres to Neon Postgres
+title: Migrate from Digital Ocean Postgres to Neon
-subtitle: Learn how to migrate your Postgres database from Digital Ocean to Neon Postgres using pg_dump and pg_restore
+subtitle: Learn how to migrate your Postgres database from Digital Ocean to Neon using pg_dump and pg_restore
 enableTableOfContents: true
 updatedOn: '2024-09-15T10:00:00.000Z'
 ---

-This guide describes how to migrate a Postgres database from Digital Ocean to Neon Postgres.

-We use the `pg_dump` and `pg_restore` utilities, which are part of the Postgres client toolset. `pg_dump` works by dumping both the schema and data in a custom format that is compressed and suitable for input into `pg_restore` to rebuild the database.
+This guide describes how to migrate a Postgres database from Digital Ocean to Neon using the `pg_dump` and `pg_restore` utilities, which are part of the Postgres client toolset. `pg_dump` works by dumping both the schema and data in a custom format that is compressed and suitable for input into `pg_restore` to rebuild the database.

 ## Prerequisites

 - A Digital Ocean Postgres database containing the data you want to migrate.
 - A Neon project to move the data to.
   For detailed information on creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).
 Make sure to create a project with the same Postgres version as your Digital Ocean deployment.
 - `pg_dump` and `pg_restore` utilities installed on your local machine.
 These typically come with a Postgres installation.

   We recommend using clients with the same version as the source Postgres instance.
 To check the version of `pg_dump` or `pg_restore`, use the `-V` option.
 For example: `pg_dump -V`.
 - Review our guide on [Importing data from Postgres](/docs/import/import-from-postgres) for more comprehensive information on using `pg_dump` and `pg_restore`.

 ## Prepare your Digital Ocean database